offmywave011/masterconcrete/Output-format.md

 The logic for splitting `SnappingDraft` into a set of `DocumentDraft` objects is the responsibility of the `DocumentDraftExtractor`.
 You can customize it through the `ScanbotSDKInitializer`.
 The default implementation saves a document as a single PDF file.

-For your convenience we created an implementation of the extractor which always saves a document as set of JPEG images.
+For your convenience we created an implementation of the extractor which always saves a document as a set of JPEG images.
 You just have to set it up as follows:

     new ScanbotSDKInitializer()
             .documentDraftExtractor(MultipleDocumentsDraftExtractor.forJpeg())